broadinstitute/baseimage/README.md

 **Envrionment Variables Required**

-* VAULT_TOKEN = Token used to access vault for bootstrap
 * POLICY = Vault policy to associate with the Application
 * APPNAME = Appname mostly used for configuration files
 * VAULT_ADDR = vault server address with protocol and port